International/international.github.com/_posts/2016-01-11-15-12-openresty_deny_request_with_access_by_lua.md

 }
 {% endhighlight %}

-This way, if `some_condition` is not true, nginx will return a 403 and not do the proxy pass.
+This way, if <b>some_condition</b> is not true, nginx will return a 403 and not do the proxy pass.